If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Verdict

 If you don’t mind the noticeable floral scent, this stuff is excellent!
-Clitoral balms have a pretty much permanent place in my easy grab-basket of sex supplies, and this is a worthy addition to the collection.
+Clitoral balms have earned a permanent place in my easy grab-basket of sex supplies that lives by my bed, and this is a worthy addition to the collection.

 Thanks to Bijoux Indiscrets for sending me the Aphrodisia Orgasm Enhancer to try.
 All views are, as always, my own.
 Affiliate links appear in this post.